 Public feedback may also be submitted to or Casco Bay Lines Attn: Schedule Project, P.O.
 Box 4656, Portland, ME, 04112-4656, and all comments sent to this inbox/mailing address will be shared with the Board of Directors prior to their consideration of the proposed alternative schedules.

-A vote of the Board is required for final approval and has not been scheduled at this time.
+A vote of the Board is required for final approval and is likely to occur at the September 2019 Board meeting.
 The current 2018-2019 schedules will likely remain in effect through the end of 2019, or until the Board approves any new schedule for 2020.
 All Schedule Advisory Committee and Board of Directors meetings are open to the public and posted on the Casco Bay Lines website.
 We will continue to share updates on the Schedule Analysis Project in our enewsletter, in the News section on the Casco Bay Lines website, and on our Facebook page so please subscribe/follow these to ensure you receive information as it is updated.

 Ultimately, the goal of the Schedule Analysis Project, and the resulting new schedules, is to continue to constantly improve service through purposeful change while also balancing the viability and sustainability of Casco Bay Island Transit District.
 We serve over one million passengers annually and ask all to consider the complexity of this process and the sheer impossibility of designing a schedule perfectly suited to each individual’s preferences.
 We are passionate about our mission to serve Casco Bay’s island communities and visitors with year-round passenger, freight and vehicle ferry service and we look forward to doing so for generations to come.